 Expect to spend one or two days in the hospital after your appendectomy.

 Draining an abscess before appendix surgery

-If your appendix has burst and an abscess has formed around it, the abscess may be drained by placing a tube through your skin and into the abscess.
-Appendectomy can be performed several weeks later after the infection is under control.
+If your appendix has burst and an abscess has formed around it, the abscess may be drained by placing a tube through your skin into the abscess.
+Appendectomy can be performed several weeks later after controlling the infection.

 Aug.
 20, 2014

 - Appendicitis.
 National Institute of Diabetes and Digestive and Kidney Diseases. http://digestive.niddk.nih.gov/ddiseases/pubs/appendicitis/.
 Accessed May 31, 2014.

 - Martin RF.
 Acute appendicitis in adults: Clinical manifestations and diagnosis. http://www.uptodate.com/home.
 Accessed May 31, 2014.